 6 The valuation value of assets is equal to the market value of assets excluding unrecognized returns from the last few years and any non-valuation reserves.
-Unrecognized return is equal to the difference between the actual market return and the expected return on the market value, and is recognized over a five-year period.
+Unrecognized return is equal to the difference between the actual market return and the expected return on the valuation value of assets, and is recognized over a five-year period.